 In 1916, the Brusilov Offensive of the Imperial Russian Army almost completely destroyed the Austro-Hungarian Army.

-After the Russian Revolution of 1917, Russian literature divided into Soviet and white émigré parts, marking a significant shift in the cultural landscape.
+After the Russian Revolution of 1917, Russian literature split into Soviet and white émigré parts.

-Under Nicholas II, the last Russian emperor, his reign ended in 1917.
+Under Nicholas II, last Russian emperor, the Revolution of 1905 was triggered.
+His rule ended in 1917.

-In 1918, after the Russian Revolution, the Russian SFSR was proclaimed, with the "Russian" in the title being Rossiyskaya.
+In 1918, after the Russian Revolution, the Russian SFSR was proclaimed.

-On 19 January [O.S.
-6 January], 1918, the Russian Constituent Assembly declared Russia a democratic federal republic.
+On January 19, 1918, the Russian Constituent Assembly declared Russia a democratic federal republic.
 The next day, the Constituent Assembly was dissolved.

-On 30 December 1922, Lenin and his aides formed the Soviet Union by joining the Russian SFSR with other republics.
+On December 30, 1922, Lenin and his aides formed the Soviet Union, by joining the Russian SFSR into a single state with other republics.

 Following Lenin's death in 1924, a troika was designated to take charge.

-Between 1941 and 1944, the Siege of Leningrad began, and the city was blockaded, leading to starvation and many deaths.
+Between 1941 and 1944, the Siege of Leningrad occurred where the city was blockaded and suffered starvation.

 The 1941-1945 period of World War II is known in Russia as the Great Patriotic War.